 High levels of the herbicide MCPA have been detected in raw water in the Eden Burn area near Ballymoney in Co.
 Antrim.
 This sub-catchment flows into the River Bann, which in turn supplies Ballinrees Water Treatment Works near Coleraine.

 In order to reduce these MCPA levels, NI Water are running a FREE weed wiping project working with farmers and the local community to protect this valuable water source.
-This service will be delivered to farmers and landowners within the Eden Burn sub-catchment area over a two-year period between April 1st 2019 and 31st October 2020.
+This service will be delivered to farmers and landowners within the Eden Burn sub-catchment area over a four-year period between April 1st 2019 and 31st October 2022.

 What's the problem?

 The water abstracted from the River Bann is treated and used to supply quality drinking water to NI Water’s customers in the surrounding area.
 Water quality in the Bann sub-catchments is affected by activities on land in the surrounding catchment area.
 Routine monitoring of water in the reservoir has shown high levels of grassland pesticides such as MCPA, which could be from agricultural activity such as controlling rush infestation using a boom sprayer applicator.
 MCPA is long-lived in the water environment and is expensive for NI Water to remove during treatment.